My captors were angry I had only N20,000 in my account – Hirse - Nigeria Today

 The police quoted the suspects as admitting that they collected ransom before releasing Hirse.

-The post My captors were angry I had only N20,000 in my account – Hirse appeared first on Vanguard News.
+The post My captors were angry I had only N20,000 in my account – Hirse appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share